eudoxia0/eudoxia0.github.io/article/_posts/2026-08-20-our-servants-will-do-that-for-us.md

 We see this, increasingly, with knowledge work.
 Personally, I think software engineering is a very meaningful and intellectually-rewarding activity.
 But users just want working software.
-They're not paying me to sit around like a Greek philosopher pondering the next rewrite of the authentication module.
+They're not paying me to sit around polishing the database API into a jewel of flawless, geometric logic.
 They don't care about my opinions on the Standard ML module system.
 They just want the software.
 Why deal with some opinionated maniac when, for $20 a month, you get access to this little machine ghost that writes reams and reams of mostly working code, tirelessly, instantly?

 The revealed preference of many software firms is: let AI write the code, and